Abhshek-78/library-management/README.md

 # library-management
-it is give basic library management program .here you can issue and take book also find fine on book etc
+it is give basic library management system .it can help to manage data durin issue book and many more thing.